M167 VADS

 The M167 Vulcan Air Defense System (VADS) is a towed, short-range United States Army anti-aircraft gun designed to protect forward area combat elements and rear area critical assets.
 It was also used to protect U.S. Air Force warplane airfields and U.S. Army helicopter airfields.
 The heart of the M167 is the M168 Cannon, a variant of the M61 Vulcan 20×102 mm rapid-fire rotary cannon.

 It was also effective against lightly armored ground targets.
-The M167 gun has now been withdrawn from service by U.S. military units, but it might still be used by other countries.
+The M167 gun has now been withdrawn from service by U.S. military units, but is still used by other countries.

 History

 The two versions of the Vulcan Air-Defense System, the towed M167 and self-propelled M163 VADS, were developed by the United States Army Weapons Command at Rock Island Arsenal in 1964.
 They were accepted as a replacement for the M45 Quadmount in 1965, and first production M167s were delivered to the U.S. Army in 1967.